Web Analytics

 What Was Broken

-EY's CRM adoption had collapsed across a global sales team.
+EY's CRM adoption had collapsed across a global organization of client-facing professionals — auditors, tax advisors, M&A specialists.
 The platform had accumulated two decades of technical debt and had never recovered a meaningful user base.
-Leadership framed it as a product problem — the tool didn't do enough, or didn't do the right things.
-Multiple agencies had cycled through the engagement before Robots and Pencils arrived.
-None of them produced findings that changed the organization's direction.
+Leadership framed it as a product problem.
+Multiple agencies had cycled through before this project.
+None produced findings that changed the organization's direction.

 What Was Hidden